Andrea Sartoretti: Biography

-He won one Italian Serie A1 national title in 1997, with Pallavolo Modena.
-Sartoretti also won three CEV Champions Leagues and two European Supercups in his stay at Messaggero Ravenna (1991-1996).
+Sartoretti won one Italian Serie A1 national title in 1997, with Pallavolo Modena.
+He also won three CEV Champions Leagues and two European Supercups in his stay at Messaggero Ravenna (1991–1996).

-He earned his first cap for Italy national team in 1993.
+Sartoretti earned his first cap for Italy national team in 1993.
 He won four World Leagues (two times declared MVP), two European (2001 and 2003) and a World (1998) titles.
 He has won two silver medals and a bronze medal in three Olympic Games between 1996 and 2004.

 Sartoretti ended his playing career in 2009.
 He is currently part GM of Modena Volley.

-Sartoretti 330 apps for national team of Italy.
+Sartoretti made 330 appearances for the national team of Italy.